omahs/.github-3/README.md

 Below is a (non-exhaustive) list of available commands:
 * `npm run start` - start up the individual packages (separate instances).
+* `npm run watch` - start up the frontend and backend server and watch for changes in the source files.
 * `npm run build` - compile the TypeScript code for deployment or serving.
 * `npm run test` - runs the [Jest](https://jestjs.io) unit tests.
 * `npm run lint` - runs [ESLint](https://eslint.org) to check for bugs and code conventions.